chaitu111/angular-4-routing/README.md

 4. Navigate to your project directory using command prompt
    cmd : cd project_name

-5. To start the application run cmd: ng serve -o
+5. To start the application

+   cmd: ng serve -o

 6. Application will open the following url :  http://localhost:4200/